matteobarbera/mavlab_wiki_fork/DelFly-Flying-via-Paparazzi.md

 Without any wings, the DelFly can actually run at 40 flaps per seconds.

 ## Simon K
+We can program Simon K on an ATMEGA ESC like ​UEBD 6A from [HobbyKing](https://hobbyking.com/en_us/?gclid=Cj0KCQjwh8jrBRDQARIsAH7BsXfjh4wO-MoGpgR3amsScYz6rNlEtA_kRhUHqE8enST4sKJuU8xqRp0aAhkjEALw_wcB&gclsrc=aw.ds).
+By default, we get 20.4 flaps per seconds

 ## Small Signal Measurement
+It is possible to amplify a small signal to make it usable on an oscilloscope for example.
+For that, we need to an instrumentation amplifier (use 3 operational amplifiers) or a Differential amplifier.
+That last one is well explained [here](https://en.wikipedia.org/wiki/Operational_amplifier_applications#Differential_amplifier_.28difference_amplifier.29).

 <a href="#top">[Back to top]</a>